Preparing for Sixth Form at Bede's

 Welcome to the Sixth Form!

-Joining the Sixth Form at Bede’s is incredibly exciting; whether you are new to the school, or returning from having studied your GCSE’s, you are entering into a new phase of education and an entirely different area of the school, with its own unique opportunities, expectations and freedoms.
+Joining the Sixth Form at Bede’s is incredibly exciting; whether you are new to the school or returning after your GCSEs, you are entering a new phase of education and an entirely different area of the school, with its own unique opportunities, expectations, and freedoms.

-Sixth Formers at Bede’s embody our school values in everything they do, and the programme we put together for them allows them to develop in this way, too.
-Our study programme is put together with every pupils’ strengths in mind, creating a bespoke and tailored timetable.
-All Sixth Formers take 3 activties; some of these may be study activties, but we feel strongly that between 16-18, the importance of buildig social bonds, developing hobbies and interests, and honing skills outside the classroom is a non-negotiable, and so we take pride in the way each Sixth Form pupil is fully involved in school life.
+Sixth Formers at Bede’s embody our school values in everything they do, and the programme we put together for them enables them to develop in this way too.
+Our study programme is designed with each pupil’s strengths in mind, creating a bespoke and tailored timetable.
+All Sixth Formers take three activities; some of these may be study activities, but we feel strongly that between 16 and 18 the importance of building social bonds, developing hobbies and interests, and honing skills outside the classroom is non-negotiable.
+We take pride in the way every Sixth Form pupil is fully involved in school life.

-Now you are part of the Sixth Form, the onus is on you to take charge of your academic studies; at Bede’s the academic support systems mean you will never be alone in this, but it is vital that you take ownership of your academic success.
-You should also take an interest in shaping school life and having your say - pupil leadership is a privelege of the Sixth Form, something that is earned and also indicative of our open culture.
+Now that you are part of the Sixth Form, the onus is on you to take charge of your academic studies.
+At Bede’s, the academic support systems mean you will never be alone in this, but it is vital that you take ownership of your academic success.
+You should also take an interest in shaping school life and having your say – pupil leadership is a privilege of the Sixth Form, something that is earned and indicative of our open culture.

-This booklet is designed to help you make the transition from GCSE’s to Sixth Form Study as smoothly as possible.
-There is informaiton here about preparing for Sixth Form Study academically.
-These activities are not course material, but they are activties which will prepare you for the kinds of study you will be undertaking when you begin, and will help you transition to the new level of expectations.
+This booklet is designed to help you make the transition from GCSEs to Sixth Form study as smoothly as possible.
+Inside, you will find information about preparing for Sixth Form study academically.
+These activities are not course material, but they will prepare you for the kind of work you will undertake when you begin and will help you adjust to the new level of expectation.

-Later in this booklet, there is information about Sixth Form life, expectations, privileges and some advice for you on how to become an Independent Learner.
-There is also information about elective qualifications, and how to select one of these as an option.
+Later in this booklet, there is information about Sixth Form life, expectations, privileges, and advice on how to become an independent learner.
+You will also find guidance about elective qualifications and how to select one as an option.

-Inevitably, you will have questions, ideas and sometimes problems in your time in the Sixth Form.
+Inevitably, you will have questions, ideas, and sometimes problems during your time in the Sixth Form.
 If you ever need to discuss anything with us, you can find the Sixth Form team in the office at the back of the Sixth Form Centre.
-My role is to oversee everything that happens in the Sixth Form; Miss Jackson is the Head of Year for the incoming Lower Sixth and will be your go-to person for day-to-day Lower Sixth queries.
-Mr Adlam is the Head of Year for Upper Sixth primarily, but will be well placed to help you with queries about courses and future plans if you need to speak with him.
-Mrs Franks is our head of UCAS and Careers, and is an expert on advising pupils about future plans - she is located in the Junior Head of Year office.
+My role is to oversee everything that happens in the Sixth Form.
+Miss Jackson is the Head of Year for the incoming Lower Sixth and will be your go-to person for day-to-day queries.
+Mr Adlam is the Head of Year for Upper Sixth primarily, but he will also be well placed to help you with queries about courses and future plans.
+Mrs Franks is our Head of UCAS and Careers and an expert on advising pupils about their next steps; she is located in the Junior Head of Year office.

 Our Vision